-When building the CPD Request, the Requestor MUST send the message to the well-known UDP port for NLS-TL (to be registered - see IANA considerations in Annex A).
+When building the CPD Request, the Requestor MUST send the message to the well-known UDP port for NLS-TL (7549), and MUST set the Router-Alert flag as described in [RFC 2113] and [RFC 2711] for IPv4 and IPv6 respectively.
+This allows for more efficient router processing when detecting CPD requests.
 The Requestor MUST send the CPD Request message with CR Type and CR ID set for the control point of interest.
 The Requestor MAY also use the wild-card value for the CR ID.